Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Rin seemed nervous. "...Just Rin."

-Tara nodded.
+"Just Rin," Tara nodded.
 "I'm..."
-She looked down at her hands, one of flesh and blood, the other of gleaming chrome.
-A flood of memories—from the past week, from a lifetime before—washed over her.
+She looked down at her hands, one of flesh and blood, the other a worn, scratched chrome.
+A flood of memories—not from the past week, but from a lifetime before—washed over her.
 Her eyes grew moist.
 She looked back up at Rin, her expression one of raw vulnerability.
 "Nat."

 A soft smile graced Rin's lips.
-"It's nice to meet you, Nat."
+"Well, nice to meet you Nat."

 It was nothing compared to the beam that shone back at her.

 "Likewise," Nat replied.
 Her gaze drifted back to the board.
-Her metal fingers closed around the black queen, lifting it from the square where it had ended her king. *Was it all just the price to have her into my life?* She sighed, a sound lost in the bar's noise, and slipped the piece into her pocket.
+Her metal fingers closed around the black queen, lifting it from the square where it had ended her king. *Was it all just the price to have her in my life?* She sighed, a sound lost in the bar's noise, and slipped the piece into her pocket.
 It felt heavier than it should. *I have to make it worth it.
 Before I'm taken too.*

 ### Game

+This game was played on the in-game chessboard on Floof Station, aboard Train Sentipode.
+Dialogue has been changed where appropriate to fit novelization.

+Here is the [chess.com analysis](https://www.chess.com/analysis/game/pgn/3hD79TDNYN/), and below is the raw PGN notation.

 ```chess
 [Site "Train Sentipode NTED-NX-569"]